danvega/new-macbook-setup/README.md

 ## Finder

-I like to customize Finder right off the bat as well
+I like to customize Finder so I can get to all of my most used places quickly.

-Locations
+**Locations**

-Add Macintosh HD so I can always get to the root hard drive Add Some Favorites
+* Add Macintosh HD to locations so I can always get to the root hard drive
-Home /Users/vega
+* Home /Users/vega
-screenshots (configure screenshot utility to save here) open screenshot > options > other location
+* screenshots (configure screenshot utility to save here)
+    * open screenshot > options > other location

+**A few tips in finder**

-cmd+shift+h (takes you home)
+* cmd+shift+h (takes you home)
-cmd . (show hidden files and folders)
+* cmd . (show hidden files and folders)

-Go > Computer > Move hard drive to favorites or locations

 ## Work Setup

 These are a list of applications and configuration I need for work.
 You may not need some of these tools but I thought I would share them here anyways.

-brew cask install slack
+Last Pass
+Slack
 Twitter (App Store)
-Ryver
-Last Pass
-Trello
+Screenflow

-Adobe Creative Suite
+### Adobe Creative Suite

+I am huge fan of Adobe and all of their products!

 * Photoshop CC
 * Illustrator CC